 She honed her passion by working with famed consultants Bertrand Bourdil and Michel Rolland.
 “Working with 114-year-old vines is a delicate process.
 Most of our wines are unfined and unfiltered to preserve subtle aromas and flavors.
 This also adds texture on the palate and richness to the body and color.
 I’m honored to work with such beautiful vines and aim to deliver wines that reflect our land.”

-Ashleigh oers a wealth of experience in Organic and Biodynamic wine production, having spent the previous 10 years and 11 vintages working at the prestigious Biodynamic Estate of Avignonesi in Tuscany, Italy.
+Ashleigh has a wealth of experience in Organic and Biodynamic wine production, having spent the previous 10 years and 11 vintages working at the prestigious Biodynamic Estate of Avignonesi in Tuscany, Italy.
 Born and schooled in Victoria, Ashleigh completed Oenology at the University of Adelaide.